butfirstchai.com

 Instructions

-• Heat a teaspoon of ghee in a large kadai and roast the vermicelli on a low to medium flame until lightly golden.
+• Heat a tablespoon of ghee in a large kadai and roast the vermicelli on a low to medium flame until lightly golden.
 Make sure to keep stirring so that they roast evenly.
-Transfer the roasted vermicelli onto a plate and put back the kadai on the stove.
+Transfer the roasted vermicelli onto a plate, then put the kadai back on the stove.

-• Add more ghee and splutter the mustard seeds, then add the chana dal, urad dal, curry leaves, cashews, ginger, and green chillies.
-Saute this until the lentils turn golden.
+• Add more ghee and splutter the mustard seeds.
+Then add curry leaves, cashews, ginger, and green chillies.
+Sauté this until the cashews turn golden.

 1 sprig of curry leaves

-• Add the onions and the mixed veggies with a dash of salt and saute on high until the onions turn translucent and the veggies are sweated.
+• Add the onions and mixed veggies, season with salt and saute on high until the onions turn translucent and the veggies soften.

 salt to taste

-• Reduce the heat and add turmeric and red chilli powder and saute for a minute or two.
+• Reduce the heat, add turmeric and red chilli powder, and saute for a minute or two.

-• Add all the water and bring this to a full boil on medium flame so that the veggies get cooked.
+• Add water and bring to a full boil on medium flame so the veggies are cooked.
 Taste and add salt if required.

-• Gently, add in the roasted vermicelli little a time while stirring constantly.
+• Gently add the roasted vermicelli a little at a time while stirring constantly.
 Stir in the coriander leaves and lime juice.
 This is the only time you can fix the salt.

 Juice of half a lime

-• Bring to a boil and cook on medium flame until most of the water is absorbed.
-Stir a few times to bring the bottom to the top.
+• Bring to a boil, cook on medium to high heat until most of the water is absorbed.
+Stir to bring the bottom to the top.

 • Reduce the flame to the lowest, cover and cook for 5 to 8 minutes.
 Switch off and keep covered for 5 to 8 mins.